adityapattani-regur/ahmedabad-showcase-api/README.md

 In order to start the API,
 - Start cmd and enter `docker-compose up -d`
+- Read the logs using `docker-compose logs -f php`, if you see a line saying `fpm is running`, the API-Platform has started successfully.

 To shut down the API:
 - Start cmd and enter `docker-compose down`